 I painted each tile individually because I wanted the grout to remain grey and semi-aged.
 More authentic looking.
 It was a little tedious.
 I tried a few different tools and the 4″ sponge roller was by far the fastest and easiest method.
 With the roller fairly dry I was able to roll each tile without having to cut-in around the edge of each one.
 I rolled fairly lightly.

-Then I did the same process with Behr Ultra(paint and primer in one).
-It was left over from my master bedroom walls.
-The color is called Graphite Pencil.
 I taped the stencil down on each square and used a flat stencil brush to dry brush the paint on.
 Next time I would definitely cut my stencil to cover four or more tiles at once so I could stencil multiple tiles without moving the stencil.
 Like my mom always said…you live and learn, and sometimes you just live.

 I love the way it turned out!
 I just hope the shellac primer does its job and sticks.
 We’ll see how long it lasts.
 Now I need to paint my house.
 I intended to paint the brick after I replace the front windows and so far I’ve only replaced my two workroom windows.
 So it’s about time I just go ahead and paint.